ScottLogic/blog/_posts/2024-12-09-our-approach-to-software-development.md

 ## 5) Embed security from the outset

-We design and implement appropriate controls, grounded in a strong understanding of potential threats and the risks associated with technologies we’re using.
+We design and implement appropriate controls, grounded in a good understanding of potential threats and the risks associated with technologies we’re using.

-Automated pipelines safeguard software integrity, shifting security checks left and supporting a proactive approach to vulnerability management, in line with DevSecOps practices.
+Automated pipelines safeguard software integrity, typically shifting security checks left and supporting a proactive approach to vulnerability management, in line with DevSecOps practices.

 ## 6) Demonstrate incremental progress